sharetribe/flex-docs/src/docs/operator-guides/change-transaction-process/index.md

 Payments are a typical component of online marketplaces.
 Flex already has an integration with Stripe Connect using Custom Accounts, a payment gateway specifically designed for marketplaces allowing credit and debit card payments, commissions and delayed payouts.

 Note that Stripe Connect offers these functionalities in only certain countries; your platform *and* your providers must be located in [these supported countries](https://stripe.com/docs/connect/custom-accounts#requirements) in order to process payments with Stripe.
-If you’re not sure whether your country or the country your providers are in is supported, don’t hesitate to get in touch with us at hello@sharetribe.com

 If your marketplace will process payments, answer how you would like that to happen.
 Consider what you would like to happen and when.
 For instance, if refunds happen on your marketplace, define at what point customers are eligible to receive them and when not.

 ### Bookings

 Booking is a process specific to reserving a time slot from a provider’s availability calendar.
 If your marketplace includes bookings, then be sure to outline how they will work.
 The most important detail to specify is the time-units used to make reservations: hours, days, weeks, or something else?

+You most likely will not use booking functionality if your marketplace is for selling products.

 ### Shared information

 Sometimes, additional information needs to be shared between a customer and provider during a transaction.
-Messaging is a common feature in marketplace for this reason, and comes included in Flex.
+Messaging is a common feature in marketplaces for this reason, and comes included in Flex.
 Will that be all your users need to share additional information, or does your marketplaces require something more?

 ### Email notifications